tc39/proposal-partial-application/README.md

 # Semantics

-A call or `new` expression that uses the `~()` calling convention results in a partially applied call.
-The result is a new function with a parameter for each placeholder (i.e., `?`, `?0`, etc.) in the argument list.
-If the partial call contains a `...` placeholder token, a rest parameter is added as the final parameter of the new function.
-Any non-placeholder expression in the argument list becomes fixed in their positions.
+A call or `new` expression that uses the `~()` calling convention results in a _partially applied function_.
+This result is a new function with a parameter for each _placeholder argument_ (i.e., `?`, `?0`, etc.) in the argument list.
+If the partial application contains a `...` _rest placeholder argument_, a rest parameter is added as the final parameter of the resulting _partially applied function_.
+Any non-placeholder arguments in the argument list becomes fixed in their positions.
 This is illustrated by the following syntactic conversion:

 ```js
 const g = f~(?, 1, ?);